-Actual work-based learning programmes are usually structured through a learning contract specifying exactly the extent of structured learning as well as duties and contributions of learner, institution (e.g., a university), and employer (Lester and Costley, 2010).
-Structured learning here means a clear identification of what is to be learned, how it is to be learned (i.e., learning strategies), and how the learning will be evidenced at conclusion of the programme.
+Work-based learning programmes are usually structured through a learning contract specifying exactly the extent of structured learning, as well as the duties and contributions of learner, institution (e.g., a university), and employer (Lester and Costley, 2010).
+In this context, structured learning means a clear identification of what is to be learned, how it is to be learned (i.e., learning strategies), and how the learning will be evidenced on the conclusion of the programme.

 However, work-based learning in higher education appears to be reliant on both political support and adaptation by employers, as otherwise it might fail (Fortwengel et al., 2019).
-Further, work-based learning is not an automatic fit for traditional higher education and usually requires the creation of new structures (Costley and Lester, 2009).
+Further, work-based learning does not automatically conform to traditional higher education and usually requires the creation of new structures (Costley and Lester, 2009).